Athletes Born In: 2006, 2007

 Key races: Alberta U14 Series (approximately 10 race day starts)

 During this phase of the development curve it is paramount that the children continue to master the technical basics of good skiing.
 The end of the U14 phase is seen as the second important checkpoint of a skier’s development.
 At the end of this phase the child must be able to show a correct and solid basic skiing foundation that will serve them moving into the U16 and early FIS phases.

 As both genders move through or into puberty during this phase, skill development both in and out of the race environments has to continue to be the focus.
 Satisfying the windows of trainability of quickness, coordination, agility and an all around athleticism must still drive the program content.
 Some ski cross training and modified racing is built into the program.

 Our goal at this level is to patiently teach the children about ski racing and how to train for ski racing.
 The Alberta U14 series is the basis of the race program however a local BC or Saskatchewan race may be attended at Panorama.
-The skiers will attend approximately 4 or 5 races and are offered a short camp in the Yukon in November.
+The skiers will attend approximately 4 races.